mujtahid-akon/ADACT/README.md

     const WEB_DIRECTORY = '/ADACT/'; // Notice the trailing slash
 }
 ```

+In `Config.php` file, you can also increase/decrease the following limitations:
+- Maximum file upload size (by editing `MAX_UPLOAD_SIZE` constant)
+- The size of each FASTA sequence (by editing `MAX_FILE_SIZE` constant)
+- Maximum FASTA sequences allowed (by editing `MAX_FILE_ALLOWED` constant)

+You can also use `INF` (infinity) constant instead of integers in the above constants to remove any limitations.
+But
+beware that `MAX_UPLOAD_SIZE` doesn't modify `php.ini` file, it only checks the uploaded file size.
+If you need to
+increase upload file size, you'll need to [edit](https://stackoverflow.com/a/2184541/4147849) `php.ini` file.

 #### Enable Cron Job for running pending project(s)
 ```bash